 When Gretel entered the house, she immediately heard the gingerbread door shut heavily behind her.
 She turned around and noticed that the entire inside of the candy house was made of solid steel.
 Inside the house were bags and bags of brilliant gold coins.

 Gretel whipped her head back around to see that Hansel was locked up in a cage hanging directly overtop of a boiling pot of water!
-This woman was no woman at all - she was a WITCH!
+This woman was no woman at all - she was an EVIL WITCH!

 Gretel thought all hope was lost as she sat at the large metal table slicing meat.
 She sobbed and sliced; she sliced and sobbed.
 Gretel filled three large buckets full with the fatty food for the old woman to cook in her large boiling pot.
 Poor Hansel sat anxiously thinking of a way to escape.
 He watched as Gretel threw the scraps and bones into a separate pile beside the buckets of sliced meat.